pfsense/docs/source/highavailability/index.rst

 pfSense makes it easy to set these areas up to create a High Availability cluster.
 The full details are available in the book linked above.
-A brief run-through of a basic CARP configuration may be found here on the wiki: :doc:`Configuring pfSense Hardware Redundancy (CARP)
+A brief run-through of a basic CARP configuration may be found
+at: :doc:`Configuring pfSense Hardware Redundancy (CARP)
 </highavailability/configuring-high-availability>`

 For other aspects of High Availability and CARP, see the links below to